-Lawyers fees vary wildly – as you have probably gathered, our job is to point people in the right direction to firms who can offer the necessary level of support.
+Lawyers probate fees vary wildly – as you have probably gathered, our job is to point people in the right direction to firms who can offer the necessary level of support and expertise.
 That may be 15 minutes advice or taking over a multinational estate with all its complexities or anything in between.

 Bereaved family members are often in no state to deal with complex forms and administration.
 But we can offer a halfway house through our associates to check things through with you, cutting probate fees to a minimum.

 Professional fees vary from a flat 1% to 4% of the gross estate, to hourly rates, typically over £250 an hour – all plus VAT and often charges for letters, phone calls etc. Some add a sucker punch of an extra commission, on top of the cost of the hourly rate of anything up to 1.8% of the gross value of the estate as a “responsibility allowance” – which can triple the bill.
 We will not recommend anyone who does that.